Why Dogs Circle Before They Lay Down?

 • Adjust for wind direction and temperature

-Even though your dog sleeps indoors, that inherited “denning behavior” still lives on.
+Even though your dog sleeps indoors, that inherited “denning behaviour” still lives on.
 Instinct doesn’t disappear just because comfort improves.

 Comfort and Body Positioning